Lake Atitlan Guide

-In this Lake Atitlan guide, you will find everything you need to know to plan your trip to this beautiful part of Guatemala.
+In this Lake Atitlan guide, you will get the Lake Atitlan itinerary that will enable you to find and plan everything you need to know about the beautiful part of Guatemala.

-Lake Atitlan was the first place I landed when I arrived in Guatemala back in 2017.
+Lake Atitlan or can be called as Lago Atitlán in Spanish was the first place I landed when I arrived in Guatemala back in 2017.
 I didn’t speak a word of Spanish, I’d never left Europe alone before, and I had no idea just how hard I was going to fall in love with Guatemala.

 I did this back in 2016, and it is still an experience I remember fondly.
 It was and still is one of my all-time best sunrises.
 I wrote an entire blog post about the hike to Indian Nose that you can read here